H2020-InFuse/tilt_scan/README.md

 =============
 A library to update pointcloud in a global cloud

-This library provideoud, and to update the status of a tilt scan
+This library provides the funtionality to add and remove pointclouds in a global cloud, and to update the status of a tilt scan

 License
 -------